 Updated : 01/27/2014 10:00 GMT + 7

-Editor’s Note: Stivi Cooke is an Australian expat based in Hoi An Ancient Town in central Vietnam.
-He is working as an English language and hospitality teacher in the town.
+Editor’s Note: Stivi Cooke is an Australian expat based in Hoi An City in central Vietnam.
+He is working as an English language and hospitality teacher in the city.

 Hooray!
 Soon it will be the Year of the Horse and we all get an opportunity to relax from Vietnam’s usual frantic pace.
 Time to sweep away the ghosts out of the house, paint the fence and do a lot of cooking!
 And soak up the peace and quiet… Or am I wrong?

 The typical expat life in Vietnam includes insane traffic, strange foods, very strange conversations, disappointments and frustrations that just make you want to drink a lot of beer to forget!